git4example/genai-fsx-workshop-on-eks-auto/content/030_module_explore_karpenter/index.en.md

 ## Automation used for the creation of your lab Amazon EKS Cluster

 The Amazon Elastic Kubernetes Service (EKS) cluster in this workshop was created with [**Terraform**](https://www.terraform.io/) using the [**EKS Blueprints for Terraform**](https://github.com/aws-ia/terraform-aws-eks-blueprints).
-You can explore the blueprint by looking into the `~/environment/eksworkshop` folder on your Cloud9 instance, to learn how it could be used in a your environment.
+You can explore the blueprint by looking into the `~/environment/eksworkshop` folder on your VSCode IDE, to learn how it could be used in a your environment.

 **Terraform** is an infrastructure as code tool that lets you build, change, and version infrastructure efficiently in AWS.